n8willis/opentype-shaping-documents/opentype-shaping-use.md

 ## The USE shaping model ##

-The USE shaping model consists of five top-level stages.
+The <abbr>USE</abbr> shaping model consists of five top-level stages.

 1. Decomposition of split vowels
 2. Identifying clusters